Prince Adolphus (1795 ship): Fate

-The American schooner privateer Governor McKean, Lucey, master, captured Prince Adolphus, Boulderston, master, on 9 August 1812 at 24°48′N 63°8′W. Prince Adolphus was coming from Martinique, bound for Falmouth, with Demerara's governor, paymaster, and collector as passengers.
+The American schooner privateer Governor McKean, Lucey, master, captured Prince Adolphus, Boulderston, master, on 9 August 1812 at 24°48′N 63°8′W. Prince Adolphus was coming from Martinique, bound for Falmouth, with Demerara's governor, paymaster (or postmaster), and collector as passengers.
 She had left Demerara on 19 July.
 She arrived at Philadelphia on 28 August.
+United States' press accounts reported that Prince Adolphus was armed with eight guns and had a complement of 36 men.

 Prince Adolphus's entry in the 1813 volume of LR carried the annotation "Captured".